Terms and Conditions of SOW Services

 Seller will not be responsible for and no liability shall result to Seller or any of its Affiliates for any delays in performance which result from any circumstances beyond Seller’s reasonable control, including, but not limited to, Product unavailability, carrier delays, delays due to fire, severe weather conditions, failure of power, labor problems, acts of war, terrorism, embargo, acts of God or acts or laws of any government or agency.
 Any shipping dates or completion dates provided by Seller or any purported deadlines contained in a Statement of Work or any other document are estimates only.

 Each party (“Indemnifying Party”) shall indemnify, defend and hold harmless the other party and its officers, directors and employees (“Indemnified Party”) for any damages, judgments, costs and expenses (including attorney’s fees) or losses to the Indemnified Party arising from Claim during the performance of this Agreement.
-“Claims” are defined as (i) claims brought by an unaffiliated third party for death or personal physical injury, or (ii) damage to tangible [real] or personal property suffered or incurred by the Indemnified Party, to the extent (i) and (ii) are proximately caused by the gross negligence or willful misconduct of the Indemnifying Party.
-Notwithstanding the foregoing, Seller will not be liable, through indemnification or otherwise, for any loss, damage, expense, liability, action, suit or proceeding allegedly caused, directly or indirectly, by the Products, or arising out of loss or damage to software or the data processed by such software or hardware, or any loss of use of products.
-Claims do not include any damages, judgments, costs, expenses or losses caused, directly or indirectly, by products or otherwise excluded in this Agreement.
+“Claims” are defined as (i) claims brought by an unaffiliated third party for death or personal physical injury, or (ii) damage to tangible personal property suffered or incurred by the Indemnified Party, to the extent (i) and (ii) are proximately caused by the gross negligence or willful misconduct of the Indemnifying Party.
+Notwithstanding the foregoing, Seller will not be liable, through indemnification or otherwise, for any loss, damage, expense, liability, action, suit or proceeding allegedly caused, directly or indirectly, by the Products, or arising out of loss or damage to software or the data processed by such software or hardware, or any loss of use of Products.
+Claims do not include any damages, judgments, costs, expenses or losses caused, directly or indirectly, by Products or otherwise excluded in this Agreement.

 Seller shall indemnify, defend and hold Customer and its affiliates and their respective directors, officers, employees and agents harmless from all damages, judgements, settlements, losses and expense (including reasonably attorneys’ fees) arising out of or resulting from any third party claim, and part of a final judgment, brought against Customer alleging that any, Service infringes any presently existing United States patent, copyright or trade secret of any third party.
 Seller will pay reasonable attorneys’ fees and expenses on behalf of Customer, PROVIDED THAT Customer shall (i) notify Seller promptly in writing of any such claim; (ii) permit Seller to have sole control of the defense, compromise or settlement of such claim, including any appeals, provided that it is diligently pursuing such claim; (iii) not make any settlement offers without the prior written consent of Seller, which shall not be unreasonably withheld; (iv) co-operate with Seller, as reasonably requested by Seller, in the defense or settlement of such claim; and (v) the claim does not arise as a result of any breach by Customer of a term of any applicable license.